xcp-ng/xcp-ng-org/docs/project.md

 Most of the community is on [XCP-ng Forum](https://xcp-ng.org/forum).
 Feel free go there and ask anything!

-There's also a [Twitter account](https://twitter.com/xcpng) and an IRC channel available on Freenode: #xcp-ng
+There's also a [Twitter account](https://twitter.com/xcpng) and an IRC channel available on OFTC: #xcp-ng

 ## History of XCP-ng